 But when is on-the-job training appropriate?
 And how do you structure it effectively, so that your people and your organization get the greatest benefit from it?

-In this article we'll explore on-the-job training.
-We'll look at where it works best, and we'll show you how to set up an effective training program for your team or organization.
+In this article, we explore on-the-job training.
+We examine where it works best, and discuss how to set up an effective training program for your team or organization.

-This type of training happens when a team member (trainee) works alongside a more-experienced colleague (trainer), so that he or she can learn new skills under normal working conditions.>
+This type of training happens when a team member (trainee) works alongside a more experienced colleague (trainer), so that they can learn new skills under normal working conditions.

 As such, it's probably the oldest form of career development.
-For centuries, people have been learning how to do a job by working with, or observing, someone more knowledgeable and experienced.
-It's still the most widely used training method today, and is suitable for many types of workplaces.
+For centuries people have been learning how to do a job by working with, or observing, someone more knowledgeable and experienced.
+It's still the most widely used training method today, and is suitable in many types of workplaces.

-There are two forms of this type of training: unstructured and structured.
+There are two forms of on-the-job training: unstructured and structured.